Vyral/bud-gragg/_posts/2019-01-03-check-out-these-stats-from-the-4th-quarter-of-2018.md

 * Peoria, Arizona
 * Gilbert, Arizona

-That’s right!
+That’s right\!
 Four of the top five cities for growth are located right here in Maricopa County.
 And, according to research done by Zillow, Phoenix, Denver, Washington, D.C., Atlanta, Las Vegas, and San Jose will outperform the rest of the United States in 2019.

 The bottom line is that **we are currently living in the strongest economy in the U.S.**, and we don’t expect that to change for a while.
 We have seen steep appreciation over the past eight years, so I understand people’s reluctance to act in the market.
 However, we believe that appreciation will slow down as inventory increases and rates rise.
 Overall, we are headed toward a more balanced market, which is a good thing.